Diagnostic Radiology Residency

 Quality and Safety Track

 Our program offers residents the chance to focus on quality and safety through a year-long focused experience alongside radiology training.
+This meaningful experience offers residents the chance to significantly and immediately impact health care delivery in a hospital wide and system wide manner.
 Residents attend Lahey's monthly quality and safety meetings and engage in hospital-wide discussions on metrics, challenges, and solutions.
-The Q&S track residents perform original projects and share research locally and nationally.
-This experience is customized to the resident’s interests and goals, guided by national leaders in the field.
+The Q&S track residents perform original projects and share research locally and nationally through funded attendance at the American College of Radiology and other national meetings.
+This experience is customized to the resident’s interests and goals, guided by national leaders in the field within our department.

 Lahey Clinic is at the forefront of AI testing and implementation.
-Led by AI expert Dr. Christoph Wald, our interdisciplinary AI Governance Committee tests and validates AI products, ensuring their security and performance.
+Led by our AI experts, our interdisciplinary AI Governance Committee tests and validates AI products, ensuring their security and performance.
 Lahey is among the first recognized sites for the ACR’s Center for Healthcare-AI (ARCH-AI) quality assurance program, and residents actively participate in this cutting-edge work.

 Lahey is one of a handful of radiology programs in northeast whose residents rotate for three months at Boston Children’s Hospital to provide a comprehensive pediatric radiology experience.
 Residents will complete this rotation during their second or third year with rotations in abdomen, thoracic, fluoroscopy, neuroradiology, interventional radiology and nuclear medicine.
 It is a wonderful opportunity to learn pediatric radiology from world leaders in pediatric care as well as to meet residents from other New England programs.